Granisle on track to grow deciduous trees around the village - BC Local News

 A few of the objectives that are important to the FESBC that the Granisle project is also focusing on are, to reduce the wildfire risk in and around the community of Granisle, to increase the fibre utilization of the residual fibre around the site which will normally be burnt under normal practices and by increasing the use of fibre utilization, reduce the amount that will be burnt and therefore reduce the carbon footprint and green house gas emissions.

-Peter Tweedie, the manager for the BLCF, told Lakes District News in an email that Hampton was the harvest partner in the project and they purchased the timber from the project area.
+Peter Tweedie, the manager for the BLCF, told Black Press in an email that Hampton was the harvest partner in the project and they purchased the timber from the project area.
 They were also the ones who coordinated the harvest for the BLCF.

 Tweedie also said that they are planning on completing the reforestation efforts by spring 2020 adding that work towards it had already begun as they have collected local birch seed and found a local source of cottonwood for “whips” to plant.
 BLCF has however not selected a planting partner yet.